ironhack-labs/data-labs/module-0-prework/github-project.md

 Total 3 (delta 0), reused 0 (delta 0)
 To https://github.com/<username>/super-duper-robot.git
    c67eacf..50dce7f  master -> master
 ```

 If you see the output above then your code should now be in the GitHub repository!

-Note: If you created the repository locally, you will have to define your remote upstream location.
-Also, if you are committing to a different branch, you will have to specify that in your push message.
+:information_source: If you created the repository locally rather than cloning it from Github, you will have to define your remote repository location before you can push your source code to Github.
+Refer to [this tutorial on Git remote syncing](https://www.atlassian.com/git/tutorials/syncing).